-When it was released in 2014, Marie Kondo’s The Life-Changing Magic of Tidying Up hit bestseller status, and 3-million readers revolutionized the way they approached organization.
+Marie Kondo’s inspiring a lot of us to get organized this year thanks to her new Netflix show Tidying Up With Marie Kondo.
+However, the queen of clean has been preaching her KonMari organizing method for years.
+When she released her first English-language book in 2014, The Life-Changing Magic of Tidying Up hit bestseller status, and 3-million readers revolutionized the way they approached organization.
 (That includes us.)

-Disclaimer: We live by the next five tips, but Kondo’s big takeaway is clean your house once and you’ll never have to do it again.
+Disclaimer: We live by the next five tips, but Kondo’s big takeaway is to declutter your house once and you’ll never have to do it again.
 Works for us!

 Marie Kondo’s book The Life-Changing Magic of Tidying Up: the Japanese Art of Decluttering can be purchased here.